HendriSA/WSB-TOR/README.md

 # WSB-TOR
- Configuration and script files for a Tor Windows Sandbox Environment
+ Configuration and script files for a simple and convenient Tor Windows Sandbox Environment!

  **Installation**